hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam3.md

   * The host should have significant input into the setlist as a reward and incentive for hosting. :)
   * Most people prefer a mixture of previously played and new tunes in the setlist each month.

-Please RSVP via email or text to Thomas so we have a (Dead) head count.
+Please RSVP to the text message list so Thomas has a (Dead) head count.

 # More on HSJ